fareedfauzi/PseudoNote/README.md

 Also highlights any function with a `fn_`, `wrap_`, or `sub_` prefix, making it easy to identify which calls have already been renamed versus which are still unknown.

 <img width="1690" height="816" alt="image" src="https://github.com/user-attachments/assets/0b39f11b-453d-4bc4-8bff-fbb3e9fafe83" />

 ---

+### Interactive Call Hierarchy

+**Hotkey:** `Ctrl+Alt+X`

+A dedicated, floating interactive tree viewer (inspired by tools like dnSpy) for browsing function cross-references (`Used By`) and dependencies (`Uses`).

+This acts as a massively upgraded replacement for IDA's native `Alt+X` cross-references window:
+- **Recursive Expansion:** Lazily load sub-functions infinitely by expanding graph leaf nodes, letting you visually trace execution pathways without losing your UI context.
+- **API Highlighting:** Optionally resolve `.idata` thunks and `extern` pointers to their visible API string names natively inline (e.g., `__imp_LoadLibraryA`).
+- **Live Search Filtering:** Includes a top-docked text filter that dynamically prunes the hierarchy down to exactly the functions or APIs you are searching for.
+- **Navigation:** Double-click on any element in the tree to automatically snap your IDB to the calling instruction.

+---